 Most organizations don’t encourage the employees to set their mission statement aligned with organizational goals.
-If they do, the mission statement itself will encourage employees to be more productive at work without the need of any external influence.
+If they do, the mission statement itself will encourage employees to be more productive at work without the need for any external influence.
 Simply arrange a meeting and show your employees how to set a mission statement.
 And tell them in a few words what the organization is going toward in the next 5 years.
 And make sure that each employee should find out what makes them tick and how that quality is going to help the market organization to achieve its goals.
-Frame their mission statement after a careful look and out that on their desk.
+Frame their mission statement after a careful look and put that on their desk.
 Every day they will get reminded of what they have to do each day to validate their mission statement and to contribute their part in achieving organizational goals.
-Then ultra-productive activities in the environment will be just by-product.
+Then ultra-productive activities in the environment will be just a by-product.

 Invest in employees’ projects